July 11, 2022

 Karat (kt) - Karat is a measure of the purity of gold.
 Jewelry of a higher karat means a greater percentage of gold was used.

 Kimberley Process - The Kimberley Process contains 54 participating countries around the world.
 The Kimberley Process is a commitment to eliminate conflict diamonds from the global supply chain.
 Because of The Kimberley Process, approximately 99.8% of the world’s diamonds are conflict-free.
+Learn more about ethical diamonds here.

-Knife edge - A knife edge band features raised edges that meet in the center of the band, creating an angled look.
+Knife-edge - A knife-edge band features raised edges that meet in the center of the band, creating an angled look.
 These angles allow light to easily reflect off the band, creating more shine.

 Knot - A knot is a diamond crystal inclusion that breaks to the surface of the finished diamond.
 The knot may be raised above the rest of its facet: depending on its size, you may be able to feel it as you run your finger over the diamond.
+Learn more about knot inclusions.

 Laser inscription - A laser inscription is an etching of numbers and letters, usually located on the diamond’s girdle.
 The laser inscription serves as an ID for your diamond.
 Laser inscriptions are not visible to the naked eye; they can be viewed with a loupe.